github-campus-advisors/Campus-Advisor-Training/Module 2/Module 2.1 Assignment.md

 In this assignment, you’ll learn how to clone a repository on GitHub to your local machine, allowing you to manage and edit files locally.
 To complete this assignment, follow the instructions below:

-1. On GitHub, navigate to the main page of this repository.
+1. Navigate to the main page of this repository on GitHub.
 Click the green button that says `Code` then copy the URL by clicking the gray clipboard icon.

      ![GIF demonstrating how to copy a remote URL](https://github.com/github-campus-advisors/Campus-Advisor-Training/blob/ca-eval-updates/Module%202/assets/clone-code.gif)